ste2425/RTCodingExercise.Microservices/README.md

 ## BuildingBlocks
 ### EventBus
 If you wish to utilise an event bus, we have preinstalled MassTransit for you and RabbitMQ is running in the background.
-IntegrationsEvents is a handy place to store your Message defenitions, we have provided a base class called IntegrationEvent in which your message templates can inherit from.
+IntegrationsEvents is a handy place to store your Message definitions, we have provided a base class called IntegrationEvent in which your message templates can inherit from.
-The RabbitMQ control pannel can be accessed on http://localhost:15672 username:guest & password:guest
+The RabbitMQ control panel can be accessed on http://localhost:15672 username:guest & password:guest
 More information on MassTransit can be found at: https://masstransit-project.com/

 ### WebHost